falkodev/a3-vue-sample-project/README.md

 ## 1 Context [&#x2B06;](#contents)

-This app contains backend and frontend for Vinoways Territoire.
+This project contains backend and frontend for Vinoways Territoire.
+The designs are hosted here: https://xd.adobe.com/view/64694451-3659-4266-b6a9-f80f680b178c-313a/grid

+The app will enable wine syndicates to import and edit domains and places to visit for itineraries and events they configure and sell.
+<br>Customers can create an account, and login to book and buy those.

 <a id="2"></a>